Teerasil Dangda: International career

+Youth

 Teerasil appeared for Thailand's under-16 and under-17 squads in 2004, being a part of the squad which played at the 2004 AFC U-17 Championship.
 Two years later, he was also included in the under-19 squad which played at the 2006 AFC Youth Championship, scoring the first of two goals in the 2–1 win against the United Arab Emirates; it was Thailand's only victory of the tournament.

-In 2007 Teerasil appeared for the under-23's.
+In 2007, Teerasil appeared for the under-23s.
 He was part of the Olympic team which failed to make the final cut ahead of 2008 Summer Olympics.
 In December 2007 he won the U-23 Gold Medal at the Southeast Asian Games, scoring the winner against Myanmar.

+Senior

-In the same year Teerasil received his first call-up to the main squad, and was also into the 23-man squad ahead of 2007 AFC Asian Cup, being the youngest of the squad.
+In 2007, Teerasil received his first call-up to the Thailand national team, and was also into the 23-man squad ahead of 2007 AFC Asian Cup, being the youngest of the squad.
 However, he only appeared once in the whole tournament, coming on as a late substitute in a 1–1 draw against Iraq; the hosts subsequently failed to progress through the knockout stages, and finished third in Group A.

-Teerasil was also selected to 2008 AFF Suzuki Cup; he netted four times during the tournament as Thailand finished runner-up, losing to Vietnam.
+Teerasil was also selected to 2008 AFF Championship; he netted four times during the tournament as Thailand finished runner-up, losing to Vietnam.
 Teerasil scored his side's first in the second leg, but Vietnam managed to score a last-minute goal and was crowned champions.
 He was an ever-present figure in the international fold since October 2007, his second match being a FIFA World Cup Qualifying against Macau, where he scored the second of a 6–1 win.
 He was a member of the victorious squad of 2008 T&T Cup at Vietnam.

-In Asia's 2014 FIFA World Cup Qualifiers, under the management of a newly appointed German coach Winfried Schafer, Teerasil featured constantly and scored against Australia and Oman, respectively.
+In the 2014 FIFA World Cup qualifiers, under the management of a newly appointed German coach Winfried Schafer, Teerasil featured constantly and scored against Australia and Oman, respectively.
 He was the top scorer for the 2012 AFF Suzuki Cup, during which he scored a hat-trick against Myanmar.

-Teerasil won and scored a penalty for Thailand against FC Barcelona in the Catalans' 2013 Asian Tour in Bangkok.
 In 2013, he was called up to the national team by Surachai Jaturapattarapong to the 2015 AFC Asian Cup qualification.
 In October 2013 Teerasil played a friendly match against Bahrain, and scored against Iran in the following match, a 1–2 loss at Tehran.

-In May 2015, he played for Thailand in the 2018 FIFA World Cup qualification (AFC) against Vietnam.
-In June 2015, he scored twice in the 2018 FIFA World Cup qualification (AFC) against Chinese Taipei.
+In May 2015, he played for Thailand in the 2018 FIFA World Cup qualification match against Vietnam.
+In June 2015, he scored twice in the 2018 FIFA World Cup qualification match against Chinese Taipei.

 In 2021, Teerasil became the all-time top scorer for the AFF Championship with 19 goals, breaking Noh Alam Shah's 17 goal record, after scoring against the Philippines in the 2020 AFF Championship.

+Others

+Teerasil won and scored a penalty for Thailand against FC Barcelona in the Catalans' 2013 Asian Tour in Bangkok.